georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 ### Conclusion

 After assessing both models, I determined that the Logistic Regression model was the best performing model for determing fraud status.
-I based this decision on the performance metrics and ROC/AUC of both models.
+I based this decision on the performance metrics and ROC-AUC of both models.

 ### Background